azamsharp/web-ft-02-2023/week2/day1/activities/user-and-address.md

 Create a relationship between User and Address in a way that a single user can have multiple addresses.

 Print out the user firstName, lastName and all the addresses associated with the user.
+Use a for loop to iterate and display the attributes of an address.